c-macmillan/TrashDetectionApp/README.md

 - templates/ - Folder containing HTML templates for the app
   - templates/results.html - HTML template for the results page
   - templates/upload.html - HTML template for the upload page
+  - templates/about.html - HTML template for the about page
+  - templates/resourcese.html - HTML template for the resources page
+  - templates/home.html - HTML template for the home page
 - densenet121_0cpu.pth - File containing the machine learning model used for prediction

 ## Deployment